Welcome to Class One!

 I hope that the information included on this page is helpful and that you are able to find everything you need to know about what happens in Class One.

-We have a mixed year group of Reception and Year 1 children.
-We are a happy and friendly class who like to have fun and are always ready to learn new things.
-We take pride in our work and always strive to achieve our best.
 Children are encourged and supported to be independent and build resilience through a well planned provision.
 Our experienced and creative team work with the interests of the children to provide activities and resources that support the learning alongside the Early Years Foundation Stage framework and Key Stage 1 year 1 curriculum.

 Take a look around our class page so that you can find out more about what we get up to, and access some helpful resources to support any home learning.